 This trend reflects how important thought-ownership and content-driven strategies are in connecting with new audiences.
 In fact, over 90% of marketers who employ an influencer marketing strategy believe it is successful.

 When it comes to your brand’s content, look within.
 We recommend setting up your own employee advocacy programme, using your employee’s skills and passions to create content that’s completely unique to you.

 Watch Out For…

-LinkedIn have launched their mentoring programme, matching members looking for career advice with relevant professionals.
+LinkedIn has launched its mentoring programme, matching members looking for career advice with relevant professionals.
 This is a great way for B2B brands to develop their presence within their community and can even have benefits for recruiting new talent.

 If you’d like more support with your 2018 content and social media strategy, please email firstname.lastname@example.org.

 Prosecco at the ready.
 We took home a gold in the 'Best Corporate Decision-Maker-Targeted Campaign' category for our ABM work with Masternaut.